rydmike/flex_color_scheme/README.md

 only at strong and heavy levels does it have a visible effect.
 This is by design to keep most surfaces totally or very close to black when true black is combined with surface branding.
 If you really want complete black for all surfaces and backgrounds, then avoid combining true black mode with branded surfaces.
-On the other hand it still makes a darker theme than normal dark theme, which can look nice, and it eliminates the scrolling issue since all background colored pixels are not fully off in the strong and heavy branded true black modes.
+On the other hand it still makes a darker theme than normal dark theme, which can look nice.
+It may also eliminate the scrolling issue, since all background colored pixels are not fully off in the strong and heavy branded true black modes.

 Here is an example of a branded dark theme with true black OFF (default and standard) and true black ON,